bartekpacia/garden/posts/my-journey-to-google-io-2024.md

-When I clicked into `cc`, I noticed [Reid Baker]'s email - the Google employee whom I collaborated with on various boring-sounding Android-related integrations in the Flutter framework for the past year.
+When I clicked into `cc`, I noticed [Reid Baker]'s email - the Google employee whom I collaborated with on various boring-sounding Android-related integrations in the Flutter framework for the past year[^contribs].

 I didn't immediately make any decision on whether to go or not to go.
 You know, I'm a student and have coursework to do and attendance to check off.[^first]